-HLA has developed the most sophisticated systems available for automatically extracting such critical medical information from clinical reports, and thus making the health professionals task less labour intensive and so release more of their time for the important care work based on quality extracted information.
+HLA-Global has developed the most sophisticated Clinical Natural Language Processing systems available for automatically extracting such critical medical information from clinical reports, so making the health professionals task less labour intensive and releasing more of their time for working with patients based on quality extracted information.

 HORIZON is designed for the health professional and significantly extends the capability of current word-based analysis and classification systems, and adds ‘meaning’ into the tasks of retrieval, questioning, analysis, extraction, and classification of key identifiers within clinical documents.

-HLA technology uses semantics and context (i.e. the meaning of a word, phrase, sentence or text) to identify within medical documents the specifically targeted medical condition and its meaning.
-This technology is based on significant needs analysis and workflow research over the past two years, with health professionals working in clinical settings.
+HLA-Global technology uses semantics and context (i.e. the meaning of a word, phrase, sentence or text) to identify within medical documents the specifically targeted medical condition and its meaning.
+This Clinical Natural Language Processing technology is based on significant needs analysis and workflow research over the past two years, with health professionals working in clinical settings.
 HLA semantic engine has been created in response to this market intelligence over the past 12 months.

 As a result, it is a novel technology and is unlike any other clinical language processing product.
 One of the products in the HORIZON suite, TumourTExtract is currently being used in a major research project with the Victorian Cancer Registry in Melbourne, Australia.

 HORIZON allows the health professional to be able to identify a targeted medical condition in a collection of text documents.
-For example, HLA’s technology allows health professionals to be able to:
+For example, HLA-Global’s technology allows health professionals to be able to:

 - Scan a large amount of documents to identify structural or behavioural characteristics peculiar to an individual patient or a group of patients (e.g. Chemotherapy patients).